Decentralized Optimization over Time-Varying Row-Stochastic Digraphs: Experiments

 \section{Experiments}

-To verify the effectiveness of Algorithms~\ref{alg:PWM} and \ref{alg:PWM-GD}, we conducted extensive experiments on a series of problems over various time-varying network topologies.
-The problem types we considered are summarized as: (i) consensus problem; (ii) logistic regression with non-convex regularization and (iii) neural network training for MNIST and CIFAR-10 classification.
-In this section, we only demonstrate several representative experimental results.
-Further supplementary experiments, the details of problem setting and network topology selection strategies can be found in Appendix~\ref{sec:exp-app}.
+To verify the effectiveness of Algorithms~\ref{alg:PWM} and~\ref{alg:PWM-GD}, we conducted extensive experiments across various problem types and time-varying network topologies.
+We considered three problem settings: (i) average consensus, (ii) logistic regression with non-convex regularization, and (iii) neural network training for MNIST and CIFAR-10 classification.
+In this section, we present representative experimental results; additional experiments, details on problem settings, and network topology selection strategies can be found in Appendix~\ref{sec:exp-app}.